This article explains what a Purchase Order is and how you can enable, use and track it in QuickBooks Online.

 A purchase order (PO) is a document you can send to a vendor/supplier.
 It states your intent to purchase products or services from them and defines the details of the purchase, such as quantities and prices.
-If the vendor/supplier accepts your PO, it means you have an agreement with them to receive those products or services under the terms given.
+If they accept your PO, it means you have an agreement with them to receive those products or services under the terms given.

-- To the right, click on the pencil next to Purchase Orders.
+- To the right, select the pencil icon next to Purchase orders.

 - Check the Use Purchase Orders box.

-- Enter titles for up to 3 custom fields (optional).
+- (Optional) Enter titles for up to 3 custom fields.

-- Enter a Default Message to vendors/suppliers on purchase orders (optional).
+- (Optional) Enter a Default Message on purchase orders.

-- Use the Vendor/Supplier drop-down arrow to select or add a vendor/supplier.
+- From the Vendor/Supplier drop-down, choose or add a vendor/supplier.

-- If shipping a product directly to a customer instead of to yourself, use the Ship To drop-down arrow to select the customer.
+- If you are shipping a product directly to a customer, select the Ship To drop-down and choose the customer.

 - If you're using custom fields, fill them in as needed.

-- Click Save and Send, Save and Close or Save and New to complete the entry.
+- Select Save and Send, Save and Close or Save and New to complete the entry.

-If a PO is accepted and the product/service is provided by the vendor/supplier, you'll need to record a bill, a check/cheque, or Expense (a credit card charge, or a cash transaction showing what you paid (or what you owe)) to the vendor/supplier.
+- If a PO is accepted and completed, you'll need to record a bill, a check/cheque, or Expense such as a credit card charge, or a cash transaction showing what you paid or still owed.

-- When you select a vendor/supplier on any of these transaction types, a Purchase Orders section will appear on the right hand side of the screen.
-To add a PO to the transaction, just click Add on the purchase order displayed.
-The PO will be added on the first available line in the Item Detail, Product/Service or Account Details section below.
+- When you select a vendor/supplier on any of these transaction types, the Purchase Orders section will appear on the right hand side of the screen.
+To add a PO to the transaction, just select Add on the purchase order displayed.
+The PO will be added on the first available line in the Item details or Account details section below.

 - A purchase order is automatically closed when all quantities and/or amounts on the purchase order are accounted for across all of its linked transactions.

-- If the wrong PO is added to a transaction by mistake, you can remove it by clicking the Trash can on the far right of the line item, if this is done before saving the transaction, the PO will stay open.
-However, if you save the PO to the transaction and then have to edit the transaction by deleting the PO, the PO will remained close and must be manually changed back to Open.
+- If a PO is added to a transaction by mistake, you can remove it by selecting the Trash can icon on the far right of the line item.
+If this is done before saving the transaction, the PO will stay open.
+However, if you save the PO to the transaction and then have to edit the transaction by deleting the PO, the PO will remain close and must be manually changed back to Open.

-Note: QuickBooks Online doesn't have a way for you to add negative line items from a purchase order onto a bill / check/ expense.
-If you'd like to record a potential refund, the best option is to record a vendor credit.
+- Currently, you cannot add negative line items from a purchase order onto a bill, check/cheque, or expense.
+If you'd like to record a potential refund, the best option is to record a vendor/supplier credit.

 If you are receiving a partial amount on a purchase order, or making a partial payment, you can add part of a purchase order to a transaction, and link multiple transactions to a single purchase order.

-- Use the Vendor/Supplier drop-down arrow to select or add a vendor/supplier.
+- From the drop-down, choose or add a vendor/supplier.
 A purchase order section will appear on the right hand side of the screen.

-- To add a PO to the transaction, click Add on the purchase order displayed.
-Details from the purchase order will be added on the first available line in the Item Detail, Product/Service or Account Details section.
+- To add a PO to the transaction, select Add on the purchase order displayed.
+Details from the purchase order will be added on the first available line in the Item details or Account details section.

 - Edit the quantity or amount for each line to reflect the portion that you would like to record as partially received or paid.

+You can link multiple transactions to a single purchase order.
 QuickBooks automatically closes a purchase order when all quantities and/or amounts on the purchase order are accounted for across all of its linked transactions.
-You can manually close the purchase order by changing the status on the purchase order, or by manually closing individual lines on the purchase order.
+You can manually close the purchase order by changing its status or by manually closing individual lines on it.

-- To view these, choose Reports > All Reports, then click Review Expenses and Purchases.
+- Go to the All Reports tab then select Review Expenses and Purchases.

-- In the Review Expenses and Purchases reports area, you will find the Open Purchase Order List and Open Purchase Order Detail report and various Purchase Detail reports.
+- In the Review Expenses and Purchases reports section, you will find the Open Purchase Order List, Open Purchase Order Detail and other Purchase Detail reports.